-Price risk is the risk of diminution in value of the Fund's investment portfolio arising from adverse movements in the levels and volatility of equity prices.
+Price risk is the risk of diminution in value of the Fund's investment portfolio arising from adverse movements in the levels of equity prices.
 The risk is controlled by ensuring that all activities are transacted in accordance with approved strategies and limits.
 Market risk analysis is conducted on a regular basis and risk management controls ensure that positions are monitored against the portfolio risk limits.
-The maximum risk resulting from financial instruments is determined by the fair value of the financial instruments as at 30 June 2020 and 2019.
+The maximum risk resulting from financial instruments is determined by the fair value of the financial instruments as at 30 June 2021 and 2020.